2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 After the initial mix, the UTXOs are transferred to the **postmix** account.
 This account collects UTXOs already mixed and those awaiting remixing.
 When the Whirlpool customer is active, UTXOs located in the **postmix** account are automatically available for remixes and will be randomly selected to participate in these new cycles.

 As a reminder, remixes are then 100% free: no additional service charges or mining fees are required.
-Keeping UTXOs in the **postmix** account, therefore, preserves their value and enhances their anonymity at the same time.
+Keeping UTXOs in the **postmix** account, therefore, preserves their value while also enhancing their anonymity.
 That's why it's important to allow these coins to participate in several coinjoin cycles.
 It costs you absolutely nothing and increases their anonymity levels.

 When you decide to spend mixed UTXOs, you can do so directly from this **postmix** account.
 We recommend keeping mixed UTXOs in this account to benefit from free remixes and to prevent them from leaving the Whirlpool circuit, which could compromise their confidentiality.